 Holly has been open about her condition with friends.
 They’ve been very supportive and understanding, in and out of school, which has really helped Holly to get on with everyday life.

 Your child spends a lot of time at school, so it’s important that their teachers know about their condition.
 Together you can create a plan to help manage their condition at school – your child’s IBD team may also be able to help with this.
+Teachers and school staff are usually accepting and helpful once they understand what’s involved in your child’s condition.

 The head of year has been helpful.
 He gave Charlie a ‘time-out’ card which means he can use the toilet anytime he needs to.
 He also has access to staff facilities that are more private.